 “Let me ask you, Daniel; how long would it take to set up the transfer or wiring of the money into my account?”

 “Hardly anytime at all.
-We can fax the necessary paperwork to you that is required by law, whereby you have to show proof of identification, and say, within thirty days, everything would be in order.”
+We can fax the necessary paperwork to you that is required by law, whereby you will have to show proof of identification, and say, within thirty days, everything would be in order.”

 “Is there a way I can get an advance from my portion, say within the next few days?”
 She explained why.

 Once she was off the phone, she called Dr. Lambert post haste.
 She had two words for her.